MKMithun2806/MKMithun2806/README.md

   Security testing tools exposed as MCP tools for use with Claude Desktop via Docker MCP Toolkit.

+- In Progress

+  Im working on something called is-it-safe but it called chase.com safe to scan: ill make it public when it actually works lol

 ---

 ## 🔗 Explore More